thradams/cake/manual.md

 straight to the real header, Cake's annotated version is never reached, and `#include_next` never runs, so nothing in that file gets annotated.

+The `-cake-headers` option switches to a different mode: it defines the built-in macro `CAKE_HEADERS`, which each of Cake's headers checks to decide whether to declare everything itself - types, macros, and function prototypes - instead of deferring to `#include_next`.
+With `-cake-headers`, Cake's headers are entirely self-contained and the real system headers are never consulted at all, so compilation no longer depends on having a system toolchain or its include paths configured.
+This is how Cake compiles itself and runs its test suite portably; it is not meant for compiling ordinary programs, since a program built this way only sees the subset of the platform's declarations that Cake's own headers happen to provide.

 ### 2.4 System include paths auto-configuration

 The `-auto-config` option fills in `cake.json`'s `"include_dirs"` automatically